InquilineKea/oldgithub/_posts/agingprotagonist2.md

 Laura Deming suggested people not major in biology - but that they major in math/CS/physics instead.

-OUTLINE of players in aging who are *more* worth paying attention to than average:
+OUTLINE of players in aging who are worth paying far more attention to than average:

 - SENS Foundation (changed leadership under Jim O'Neill), seems to take SOME preference towards funding immediately applicable areas of aging
 - JP de Magalhaes (the only aging/longevity scientist who publicly says he wants to live forever.
 Is more open than most scientists are.
 Has created very large web infrastructures with his research group and does bioinformatics research)
 - Aubrey de Grey (important for defining the original track, many mainstream scientists in aging dislike him for odd reasons.
 Often repeats himself.
 Still useful to talk to and maintains a lot of the infoflwo int eh community)
-- reason @ fightaging
+- reason @ fightaging (writes fightaging.org, which I've never seen get anything wrong [has great general epistemics].
+More dedicated to this than most poeple)
 - Aging_Scientist on Twitter (the austrian person), Attila Csordas => generally smart people with high analytical skills who spend much of their time in the area
 - Laura Deming - many describe her as "complicated".
 She seems to have somehow adopted the role of chief protagonist by those who are not pseuds (/r/longevity doesn't discuss her as much as it discusses Aubrey).
 Unschooled, super-high S/N ratio, seems sphinx-ish, input streams most uncorrelated with input streams of all others.
 - Joanne Peng (some have described her as a "second laura" - very close and heavily trained by laura)